heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

-To extract all text characters, we use [pdfminer.six](https://pdfminersix.readthedocs.io/en/latest/) and store them in a [pandas](https://pandas.pydata.org/) `DataFrame`.
+To extract all text characters, we use [pdfminer.six](https://pdfminersix.readthedocs.io/en/latest/) and store them in a [pandas](https://pandas.pydata.org/) DataFrame.
-The [advanced layout analysis][la_params] of pdfminer, i.e. the detection of words and textlines, has been disabled, because it would sometimes result in some of the necessary context being lost.
+The [advanced layout analysis][la_params] of pdfminer, i.e. the detection of words and textlines, has been disabled, because it would sometimes result in some of the necessary context being lost.\
-In particular, given the example timetable below, the annotation row would loose the vertical coordinate context of the annotations.
+In particular, given the example timetable below, the annotation (the second) row would loose the vertical coordinate context of the annotations.
 The line would simply read "VERKEHRSHINWEIS V s".
-Later assignment of the "V" and "s" to a specific column would not be possible.\
+Later assignment of the "V" and "s" to a specific column would not be possible.
-At this point, the DataFrame contains the text, coordinates and rotation of each character of the PDF.

 ![Advanced layout analysis example][ala_linie_1]

+After reading the PDF using pdfminer.six we create the DataFrame.
+It contains the text, coordinates and rotation of each character of the PDF.

 ### Datastructure layout

 The basic layout of the created datastructures looks like this:

 ![Datastructure layout][datastructure_layout]

 In the upper part, the creation order is shown, i.e. first the Chars are created, then the Fields